sgupta/learn_docker/README.md

 COPY | Copy files or directoreis from source(local space) to destination(inside image)| `COPY python/*.py .`
 ADD | Same as copy but can **use url as source and extract a tar file in destination**|`ADD https://getenvoy.io/cli project1/`
-RUN | Execute commands during build | `RUN cd /root` or `RUN ["ls", "-l", "/root"]`
+RUN | Execute commands during build | `RUN cd /root` or `RUN ["ls", "-l", "/root"]` CMD | Either an executable or list of arguments to be passed when container run | `CMD ["httpd", "-f", "/etc/httpd.conf"] or CMD ["--logdir", "/var/logs"]`
+ENTRYPOINT | Conatiner on will will execute the execuatble and pass any arguments from CMD | `ENTRYPOINT ["startup.sh", "--debug"]`
+EXPOSE | Set ports to listen on runtime |`EXPOSE 8080` VOLUME | create a mount point inside image which on docker run will be available to mount on local file-system| `VOLUMME ["/data"]

 ## Dockerfile format